Macaan2024/DailyRise/replit.md

   - All database schema complete with proper foreign keys and constraints

 ## Known Issues & Limitations
-- RLS policies use simplified settings (USING true) due to custom authentication limitations
 - Web Audio API requires browser to have audio output available
 - Reminders use localStorage instead of database for local storage on device
-- Bottom navigation with 7 items may need horizontal scrolling on very small screens

 ## Completed Features ✅
 - ✅ Full user authentication system